 - Making use of a firewall

-As part & parcel of my maintenance package, I give my clients access to WordFence Premium.
-A firewall that protects 1,000,000’s of WordPress sites every single day from malicious attacks.
+As part & parcel of my maintenance package, I make use of a firewall service that protects 1,000,000’s of WordPress sites every single day from malicious attacks.

 To restrict avenues that a hacker could use to gain access to your site, I keep your site and it’s plugins up to date.

 3) Your Website Should Be Backed Up